mozilla-b2g/B2G/README.md

   * ccache
   * autoconf-2.13 - brew install https://raw.github.com/Homebrew/homebrew-versions/master/autoconf213.rb

-#### Note: Some devices require case-sensitive file systems
+#### Note: Builds for some devices require case-sensitive file systems

 Some B2G subrepositories contain files whose names differ only in case.
-This causes build failures when building for some target phones (such as the Hamachi).
+This causes build failures when building for some target phones (such as the Hamachi) if you're on a case-insensitive FS (the default on Mac).
 You'll see an error like the following during the ./build.sh step:

 > [entering kernel]
 > ERROR: You have uncommited changes in kernel